metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Brady seems to select his targets before the flop.

 Tampa Bay's zone coverage is pretty hopeless against Kansas.
+In fact, the Buccaneers are suspiciously playing a fair amount of zone coverage against the Chiefs.

-Buccaneers love to stack their receivers by pairs at the line of scrimmage.
+Buccaneers love to stack their receivers two at a time at the line of scrimmage.

 **KC Pass Rush**:
-Hits: 2
+Hits: 3
 Hurries: 0

 **TB Pass Rush**